SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/Backend-Engine-Mischoosed.md

 ### Description

-As noted in \ref{grey:so_backend}, when using \textit{pd.eval()} in Pandas library, the "\textit{numexpr}" is optimized for performance and "\textit{python}" options offer no performance benefit over "\textit{numexpr}".
-Generally, it is not recommended to set the parameter to "\textit{python}".
+When using `pd.eval()` in Pandas library, the `numexpr` is optimized for performance and `python` options offer no performance benefit over `numexpr`.
+Generally, it is not recommended to set the parameter to `python`.
 The developers should be careful when explicitly set this parameter.

 ### Type